godotengine/godot-docs/classes/class_array.rst

 - void **erase** **(** :ref:`Variant<class_Variant>` value **)**

 Removes the first occurrence of a value from the array.
-To remove an element by index, use :ref:`remove<class_Array_method_remove>` instead.
+To remove an element by index, use :ref:`remove_at<class_Array_method_remove_at>` instead.

-**Note:** This method acts in-place and doesn't return a value.
+\ **Note:** This method acts in-place and doesn't return a value.

-**Note:** On large arrays, this method will be slower if the removed element is close to the beginning of the array (index 0).
+\ **Note:** On large arrays, this method will be slower if the removed element is close to the beginning of the array (index 0).
 This is because all elements placed after the removed element have to be reindexed.

 ----